-By using a geocode API to convert addresses into geocodes, we can quickly identify the lat long coordinates of thousands of addresses.
+By using a geocode API to convert addresses into geocodes, we can quickly identify the lat-long coordinates of thousands of addresses.
 This can be useful for a number of applications.

 Google Maps API can be used to find the geocodes of addresses.

 One thing that Google is known for, of course, is Google Maps.
 And Google Maps has pretty much become the default way of finding your way around places.
-How many of us have used Google Maps to give us driving or walking directions to some place?
+How many of us have used Google Maps to give us driving or walking directions to someplace?

-Google Map's ability to find a specific location is based on their use of geocodes.
+Google Map's ability to find a specific location is based on its use of geocodes.
 In fact, when you enter an address into Google Maps, it will automatically convert that address into the address's corresponding lat long coordinates, or geocodes.
 Those coordinates are then used to navigate you to your desired destination.

 And, if you want to convert LOTS of addresses into geocodes, Google Maps API can help you do that quickly.